UNPLANNED RABBIT LITTERS – how to cope

 Do be aware that if you have a double-level hutch, the chance of some of the babies accidentally ending up dead at the bottom of the ramp is high.
 Therefore, you either need to move the whole nest to the safer lower level or shut mum in the top level with the babies at night to prevent such accidents.
 If you find one or two babies out of the nest whilst their eyes are still shut, the chances are high they have been carried out accidentally after a feed on one of mum’s teats, but mum will ignore them (or worse) so it is down to you to get them safely back where they belong.

-Make sure they are warm before you attempt to return them to the nest, and then, with mum somewhere else, smear a small amount of mum’s urine-soaked bedding onto the babies concerned and place them back with their littermates.
-Keep mum out of the area for a couple of hours afterwards; she will be none the wiser.
+Make sure they are warm before you attempt to return them to the nest.
+Then, with Mum somewhere else, smear a small amount of Mum’s urine-soaked bedding onto the babies concerned and place them back with their littermates.
+Keep Mum out of the area for a couple of hours afterwards; she will be none the wiser.

 Second Litter Born whilst first litter still with mum

-Take Mum out of the hutch during the process; she can go in her run or other safe area.
+Take Mum out of the hutch before you start the process of removing the first litter; she can go in her run or other safe area.
 Set up a new space for the first litter and move them into it, leaving Mum out of the hutch for at least an hour afterwards to let things settle down.
-You can sometimes allow mum and her first litter to have time together in a run during the day, so long as it is separate from where the newborns are housed, but bear in mind this will take a toll on mum as she will then have to feed her newborns as well as top up the older babies, who will greedily sneak a feed despite not really needing it anymore.
-Mum can be out of the hutch all day if that is what usually happens, as she will only feed her newborns once a day, usually at night.
+You can sometimes allow her and her first litter to have time together in a run during the day, so long as it is separate from where the newborns are housed, but bear in mind this will take a toll on mum as she will then have to feed her newborns as well as top up the older babies, who will greedily sneak a feed despite not really needing it anymore.
+Mum can be out of the hutch all day if that is what usually happens, as most females will only feed their newborns once a day, usually at night.

 The first litter should, by 31 days, already be eating the food that Mum eats, including hay, veg and pellets, and be drinking water from a bowl or bottle.
-Do not at this stage add any new types of food to the babies, and it is important you stick to the variety they have been having.
-This is to avoid triggering digestive issues, which can be very serious at any age, but especially in young newly weaned babies.
+Do not add any new types of food to the babies at this stage, and you must stick to the variety they have been having.
+This is to avoid triggering digestive issues, which can be very serious at any age, but especially in young, newly weaned babies.
 You will find more information on this in the section on gut stasis.
+However, they should not be allowed to go to new homes until 6-8 weeks, depending on how they are doing, just to be sure they are managing without mum and growing well.

 Hand Rearing

-If you find that letting the babies feed from mum is going well, do not give additional feeds from a syringe/bottle, as this will only confuse the issue as the feeding technique used by the babies is different when feeding from mum compared to being hand-reared.
-Also, you will upset their appetites as mum usually only feeds them once a day.
+If you find that letting the babies feed from mum is going well, do not give additional feeds from a syringe/bottle.
+This will only confuse the issue, as the babies’ feeding technique is different when feeding from mum compared to being hand-reared.
+Also, you will upset their appetites, as mum usually only feeds them once a day.

-Hand rearing is a last resort option as it is rarely successful when tried by an inexperienced owner,n and should only be attempted if the babies are orphans or there is real evidence that mum has rejected them.
+Hand-rearing is a last-resort option as it is rarely successful when tried by an inexperienced owner and should only be attempted if the babies are orphans or there is real evidence that mum has rejected them.
 For more information about hand-rearing, take a look at the hand-rearing article elsewhere on this website.
-If a second litter is born around 31 days after the first one, the only option is to remove the older babies and keep them separately from mum.
+If a second litter is born around 31 days after the first one, the only option is to remove the older babies and keep them separately from mum, as explained above.

 Find us on: